Omotenashi is Japanese.

 So it is not only in business but it is in private, too.

-It might have been her Omotenashi.
+It might have been Omotenashi she left.

 I think Omotenashi is not the thing only in Japan but everybody has in one’s heart.